owncloud/docs/docs/the-branching-workflow.md

 This approach aims to do two things:

-- **Document the major _and minor_ release versions.** Doing so should make it easier for systems administrators, as well as ownCloud administrators and users, to maintain and use their ownCloud installations, because they can use the documentation **specifically-targetted at their installation's major and minor release**.
+- **Document the major _and minor_ release versions.** Doing so should make it easier for systems administrators, as well as ownCloud administrators and users, to maintain and use their ownCloud installations, because they can use the documentation **specifically-targeted at their installation's major and minor release**.
 - **Reduce the documentation maintenance overhead.** If the documentation for each version only covered the major release, it would invariably need periodic minor — _and optionally patch_ — specific changes to cover _new_, _deprecated_, and _changed features_.
 While doing this, initially, would not incur too much overhead, over time it would become a maintenance nightmare.

 ## How It Works

 - PRs that document _upcoming_ release-ready features are merged into `master` **only**.
-These changes will be included in the next release branch (10.2), when the time comes.
+These changes will be included in the next release branch (10.3), when the time comes.
 - PRs that correct mistakes are first merged to `master` and are then back-ported to any branches that have the mistake.
 - PRs that expand/fill-in things that are "just missing" from the documentation, will need to be back-ported to all the branches (that are currently being published).